 There are simply loads of great recipes to choose from!

 For those on the Trim Healthy Mama plan, this recipe fits in as an “S.”

 Easily make Homemade Shredded Coconut or Coconut Chips using simple kitchen tools and either your oven or a dehydrator.

 - Fresh Coconut

-- Break open coconut with hammer and peel the soft outer shell with a vegetable peeler
+Break open coconut with hammer.
+Remove the hard outer shell.
+Peel the soft outer shell with a vegetable peeler.

 You could, of course, use the oven at a higher temperature to dry out the coconut chips / shredded coconut, but you won't have a raw final product with the enzymes intact.